wmcnamara/delegate/README.md

 	Delegate<int> _delegate;

 	//Add your functions.
 	//AddHandler returns an ID you can use to remove this function.
-If you want to remove this handler, you need this number.
+	//If you want to remove this handler, you need this number.

 	int ID = _delegate.AddHandler(YourFunction1); //You can now use RemoveHandler(ID) to remove this.